Located at 8520 Fair Oaks Boulevard, Carmichael, CA 95608

 Park Hours: Opens at Sunrise - Closes at Sunset (Weather permitting - Parking lot floods during winter and spring months leading to the closure of the area to vehicles.
 You can also access the Jensen Botanical Garden from the Sutter-Jensen Park parking lot.)

 Please stay on pathways, no amplified music, no bikes or sports activities allowed.
-Portable restroom available.
-All photographers will need to purchase a photo permit.
+A portable restroom is available.

-For tree and plan identification please view our Plants and Trees document below.Jensen Botanical Garden Plant & Tree List.pdf
+For tree and plant identification please view our Plants and Trees document below.Jensen Botanical Garden Plant & Tree List.pdf

 The History of Charles C. Jensen

 The 3 1/2 Acre garden was founded in 1958 by Charles C. Jensen.
 After his retirement as a produce buyer.
-Mr. and Mrs. Jensen moved from their home in Oakland to their new property in Carmichael.
-They made regular trips to Oakland to bring back truck loads of plants and trees.
+Charles and his wife Marguerite Jensen moved from their home in Oakland to their new property in Carmichael.
+They made regular trips to Oakland to bring back truckloads of plants and trees.
 The property already had Oaks, Coastal Redwoods and blackberry brambles.
 He gradually cleared the land and began planting the many Magnolias, Azaleas, Dogwoods and Japanese Maples which were among the first plants brought from Oakland.